 - Further Appeals: If either party is dissatisfied with the appellate court’s decision, they may have the option to further appeal to a higher court, such as the Pennsylvania Supreme Court.
 However, it’s important to note that the Pennsylvania Supreme Court has the discretion to accept or decline appeals, and it typically only hears cases involving issues of statewide importance or cases that present novel legal questions.

 The appeals process can be complex and time-consuming, and it’s generally recommended to seek the assistance of an appellate attorney who can guide you through the process and represent your interests effectively.

 Example PA Family Law Appeal from 2023

-Barbara Schneider did not stop there and pressed the issue for our client, requesting reconsideration from the trial judge, a stay of the trial court’s order and filing the appeal.
+Our legal team did not stop there and pressed the issue for our client, requesting reconsideration from the trial judge, a stay of the trial court’s order and filing the appeal.
 Our client was granted a stay by the superior court of the lower court’s enforcement of the judge’s order.
 This decision was successfully appealed to the Superior Court.
 The impact for our client was she was saved from years of shared custody and litigated child support issues with her ex-spouse.